Corax34/docker-ghidra-server/README.md

 Standing up a Ghidra Server in the cloud is a pain.
 It doesn't have to be.
 If you're new to Ghidra Server, [this primer](https://byte.how/posts/collaborative-reverse-engineering/) is a good introduction.

-## Getting Started

-Start the server and connect to port 13100 with a Ghidra client that has a **matching** version.
-All users will be created as admins and will have initial password `changeme`, which Ghidra will require you to change after you login.

 ## Building

 Note: Make sure to adjust the LDAP configuration inside the jaas.config file as needed.